tweakoz/cvm/README.md

 C/C++ Version Manager
 =====================

+XXX this project is under active development and is not yet usable XXX

 C/C++ Version Manager is a tool for managing your C/C++ app with the exact components you need : compiler, libs and misc tools.

 Each component is automatically installed with specific version and mode (debug/release).